SoftUni-Internal/interactive-content/EN/10-Error-Handling-Unit-Testing-and-SSR/04-Summary.md

-[slide]
+[slide hideTitle]
 # Summary

-## In this lesson we learned:
+# In this lesson you learnt:

-- Error boundaries are special React components which handle errors while a given component renders
+- Error boundaries are special React components that handle errors while a given component renders
   - The errors must occur in the child component tree

 ```js